 But that should not stop anyone.
 The whole DVD is worth watching for everyone.
 And don’t hesitate to include your young teens.
 It may make a good conversation starter between you and your 10 or 12 years old.
 You might think that he is too young for this.
 But remember: the LGBTQ groups don’t think he is too young for their propaganda!

-I recommend this DVD as a helpful tool for those who are having their own struggles with a child, a sibling, a spouse or a parent who has come out to tell that she is lesbian.
+I recommend this film and DVD as a helpful tool for those who are having their own struggles with a child, a sibling, a spouse or a parent who has come out to tell that she is a lesbian.

 For one day you probably will be.

-You can order the DVD at Christianbooks.com here and view the trailer below.
+You can order the DVD at Christianbooks.com here.

 1 Throughout this article I will use the pronoun “he” in place of “he or she.”
 It makes for tiresome reading to see constantly he/she or herself/himself.
 But it is good to remember that this issue affect males and females alike.

 2 Recently a Reformed Christian was elected as MPP for the Conservatives in Ontario.
 When the journalists came out, one would expect them to ask this rookie MPP a range of questions to find out where he stands on the political issues of the day.
 However, never mind the great variety of topics parliamentarians are supposed to be busy with, the most important question was apparently: “Do you believe that homosexuality is a sin?”
 It was asked time and again, and made all the newspaper headlines.